Happy-Go-Lucky (2008 film): Production

-The film is Mike Leigh's first film shot in the 2.35 aspect ratio anamorphic format.
+Happy-Go-Lucky is Mike Leigh's first film shot in the 2.35:1 aspect ratio anamorphic format.
 It was made and distributed with the assistance of National Lottery funding through the UK Film Council, with £1.2 million awarded to the production company, and a further £210,000 awarded to the film's UK distributor.

-The film was shot on location in Camden Lock, Camden Market, Regent's Park, Stroud Green, Finsbury Park, Lambeth, and Tufnell Park in London and Southend-on-Sea in Essex.
+The film was shot on location in Camden Lock, Camden Market, Regent's Park, Stroud Green, Finsbury Park, Lambeth, and Tufnell Park in London, and in Southend-on-Sea in Essex.

-In Behind the Wheel of Happy-Go-Lucky, a bonus feature on the DVD release of the film, director Leigh, cinematographer Dick Pope, and stars Sally Hawkins and Eddie Marsan discuss the logistics of filming the lengthy scenes in which Poppy is learning how to drive.
-Five miniature cameras were hidden throughout the vehicle, and at times Leigh was wedged on the floor behind the front seats.
-Although the actors were required to adhere to basic plot premises, a large percentage of their dialogue was improvised, forcing them to react to stimuli outside the car and interact in character while concentrating on their driving.
+In "Behind the Wheel of Happy-Go-Lucky", a bonus feature on the DVD release of the film, Leigh, cinematographer Dick Pope, and stars Sally Hawkins and Eddie Marsan discuss the logistics of filming the lengthy scenes in which Poppy is learning how to drive.
+Five miniature cameras were hidden throughout the vehicle, and the actors really drove, with Leigh wedged on the floor behind the front seats.
+Although the actors were required to adhere to basic plot premises, Leigh allowed more improvisation than usual when shooting these scenes, allowing them to react to and be influenced by real stimuli outside the car.

-In Happy-in-Character, another DVD bonus feature, Leigh and the actors discuss how the director works with his cast one-on-one to help them fully create their characters before actual filming begins.
-Because Scott is such a troubled individual, Eddie Marsan thought he was preparing for a heavy drama, and it was not until he started working with Sally Hawkins that he realised how funny the film actually was.
+In "Happy-in-Character", another DVD bonus feature, Leigh and the actors discuss how the director works with his cast one-on-one to help them fully create their characters before introducing them to the other characters and ultimately crafting the story and script through extensive improvisations and rehearsals.
+Because Scott is such a troubled individual, Marsan initially thought he was preparing for a heavy drama, and it was not until he started working with Hawkins that he realised how funny the film was going to be.

+Release

 The film premiered at the Berlin International Film Festival and was shown at the Dublin Film Festival before going into theatrical release in the UK on 18 April 2008.
 It later was featured at the Telluride Film Festival, the Toronto International Film Festival, the Rio de Janeiro International Film Festival, the New York Film Festival, the Athens Film Festival, the Mill Valley Film Festival, the Morelia Film Festival, the Chicago International Film Festival, the Warsaw International FilmFest, and the Tokyo International Film Festival.